 19. List of phone #s

-This may come in handy of your cell phones and internet die but you get a chance to use a neighbor’s phone.
+Write down important phone numbers in case your phone dies.
+This may come in handy if your cell phones and internet die but you get a chance to use a neighbor’s phone.

 - Family